containers/containertoolbx.org/doc.md

 * `useradd(8)`
 * `usermod(8)`

-Images MUST have these commands to be used on host operating systems with the proprietary NVIDIA driver:
-* `ldconfig(8)`

 Toolbx configures containers in very specific ways.
 The absence of any of these tools can prevent the [toolbox enter](https://github.com/containers/toolbox/blob/main/doc/toolbox-enter.1.md) and [toolbox run](https://github.com/containers/toolbox/blob/main/doc/toolbox-run.1.md) commands from working.

 Images SHOULD have these commands: